yogykwan/multi-user-blog/README.md

 # multi-user-blog

-fsnd: a multi user blog website allowing users to post, edit, delete, like posts after signup and login.
+fsnd: a multi user blog(along the lines of Medium) where users can sign in and post blog posts as well as 'Like' and 'Comment' on other posts made on the blog.

 ## Setup
 - Install Python if necessary.